department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/feature-reference/oh-scheduling-requirements.md

 The system displays all OH locations where the Veteran has had an appointment.

-OH facility staff can configure:
+Facilities can be configured:
 - Whether a facility supports direct-scheduling, requests, both, or neither for each type of care.
    - Note that the general rules for which scheduling types are allowed
 - Whether a user is required to have had an appointment at that facility for each type of care
    - The timeframe for that appointment (e.g. 24 or 36 months - actual timeframes TBD)
 - The number of requests a user is allowed to submit to a facility for a given type of care (e.g. 1-2)
-- Staff configure these settings in CTPS.

 A OH user can schedule nutrition and food appointments at any OH location where:
-  - They are a registered patient.
+  1. They are a registered patient.
     - Note: registering at one OH location automatically registers them at all other OH facilities.
-  - AND They have had an appointment at that location for `Nutrition and Food`
+  1. AND They have had an appointment at that location for `Nutrition and Food`
-  - AND The location has enabled direct scheduling for `Nutrition and Food`Rule:
+  1. AND The location has enabled direct scheduling for `Nutrition and Food`Rule:

-  - Note: Facilities with providers a user has a relationship with will only be displayed if the user has had a past appointment with that provider at that specific facility.
+Note: Facilities with providers a user has a relationship with will only be displayed if the user has had a past appointment with that provider at that specific facility.
 This prevents users from accidentally scheduling appointments at distant locations if a provider has moved to a different facility.

 When choosing an OH location, a Veteran will be directed to [request an appointment](#requests) if the facility:
-  - Does not have DS enabled,
+  - Has disabled direct scheduling,
-  - AND has requests enabled.
+  - AND has enabled requests.

 When choosing an OH location, a Veteran will be directed to call to schedule if:
    - They select any type of care other than